Firesphere/silverstripe-newsmodule/README.md

  * The third number is a minor feature release.
 This means a feature is added, but it's not a big deal.
 They might include minor features like help, but never a big upgrade.
  * The fourth number is a hotfix.
 It's just something that might bug.
 Or a small fix.
 Or a quick fix for a bug.

+Major feature and Master releases are also defined in the milestones.
+So you know what issues will be resolved for that version.

 I think this tagging method should be the best way to go.
 As you can see, this README update is 1.4.8.1.
 Meaning:
 1. It's master version 1
 4. This is my current major release but no breaking changes to version 1
 8. I just fixed publishfrom, although it was a major bug, the update is minor.
 1. Well, to make a full feature release of this tiny readme update?

-Note, this means features and hotfixes in the 4th digit doesn't mean it's a hotfix, nor does it mean it's a release.
+Note, this means features and hotfixes in the 4th digit doesn't mean it's a hotfix, nor does it mean it's a release, or a feature.
 It can be both!
 (I understand this might cause some problems, but I don't want to go to 5 numbers)

 ## Work in progress